YuchanZhong/STAT3340_Project/README.md

 # Usage
-  open a terminal and goto the root directory of repo. do
+  open a terminal and goto the root directory of repo.
-    make:
+  - make:
     create a pdf report. (needs network)
-    make clean:
+  - make clean:
     clean all data used in report and pdf.